-The 2013 Land Rover Range Rover Sport has two V8 engine choices.
-The base HSE and HSE Lux come with a 5.0-liter V8 that generates 375 horsepower and 375 pound-feet of torque.
-A 5.0-liter supercharged V8 that makes 510 horsepower and 461 pound-feet of torque is available on Supercharged and Autobiography Sport trims.
+The 2013 Range Rover Sport has two V8 engine choices.
+The base HSE and the HSE Lux come with a 5.0-liter V8 that generates 375 horsepower and 375 pound-feet of torque.
+A supercharged 5.0-liter V8 that makes 510 horsepower and 461 pound-feet of torque is available with Supercharged and Autobiography Sport trims.
 Both engines are paired to a six-speed automatic transmission with a manual mode, and higher trims have steering-wheel mounted paddle shifters.
-The Range Rover Sport gets up to 13/18 mpg city/highway, which is bad for the class, even among other V8 rivals like the Infiniti FX50.
+The Range Rover Sport gets up to 13/18 mpg city/highway, which is bad for the class, even compared with the fuel economy of V8 rivals like the Infiniti FX50.
 Also, the Range Rover Sport requires premium gas.
 The Range Rover Sport can tow up to 7,716 pounds when properly equipped.

 Reviewers praise the Range Rover Sport’s V8 power, saying that it has great acceleration off the line and plenty of passing power on the highway.
 Critics also note that the automatic transmission is quick, responsive and offers smooth shifts.
 One test driver says the engine sounds good too.